mrtazz/mrtazz.github.com/README.md

 ## [unwiredcouch.com][1] blog
-All original texts and images are licensed under the [Creative Commons Attribution license][2].
+All original texts and images created before 6th Feb 2014 are licensed under the [Creative Commons Attribution license][2].
+All original texts and images created after that date are licensed under the [Creative Commons Attribution NonCommercial NoDerivs license][3].

 All code is licensed under the MIT license:

-  Copyright (c) 2013 Daniel Schauenberg
+  Copyright (c) 2014 Daniel Schauenberg

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the